thisdougb/thisdougb.github.io/wewerepromisedjetpacks.md

 Every odd-numbered chapter should probably be on motivation and gumption traps.
 This could be chapter one.

-After many wrong turns and cul-de-sacs, I think I am back on the path.
-Hopefully, along the way, I'll pick up the bootprints of others on the same journey.

 Bonne route, et vive le solo.